Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Proposed Algorithm

 \subsection{Principles of DDPG Algorithm}

 DDPG is a widely used DRL algorithm based on the Actor-Critic architecture and oriented to continuous action space~\cite{Lillicrap2016}, which can be regarded as an extended version of deep Q-network (DQN).
-In the following, we will provide a detailed explanation of the principles of DDPG algorithm.
+The fundamental principles of the DDPG algorithm are presented in detail below.